 McDaniel, M. A., Stoen, S. M., Frey, R. F., Markow, Z. E., Hynes, K. M., Zhao, J., & Cahill, M. J. (2016).
 Dissociative conceptual and quantitative problem solving outcomes across interactive engagement and traditional format introductory physics.
 Physical Review Physics Education Research, 12(2), 020141.

-At Washington University, this research is being conducted through a collaboration by CIRCLE, and the Department of Physics.
+At Washington University, this research was being conducted through a collaboration by CIRCLE, and the Department of Physics.

 The team of researchers includes: